Before I get into this article – “Education Loan Hack! Credit Score and its Importance in the US” I want to ask you a couple of questions.

 Winning the lottery?

 If you guessed 1 in 100, 1 in 3,000, 1 in 10,000 and 1 in 292 million then you can very well get into one of the best universities in the USA!

 However getting into a Harvard or Stanford or even MIT can set you back a lot…money wise.
 One way to get past this is by securing an education loan.

 Well, it is*.
 An education loan to the USA can take care of all your expenses, and I mean ALL of them.
 Tuition fees, student accommodation, transportation, insurance, visa and a lot more!
 Make sure you secure an education loan through UniCreds, the only education loan marketplace that allows you to get quotations from all the leading lenders in the country.

 Just like the odds mentioned above, a Credit Score is the likelihood a person will pay their debts.

 This little asterisk can spell the end of your education dreams to the USA.
 It is essential to have a good credit score in order to secure a fully-funded education loan to America.
 This article will tell you all about Credit Score and its Importance in the US.
 So, let’s dive right in!

 First Things First – What Is A Credit Score?

 A credit score is a three-digit number that measures how likely you are to repay a loan on time.
 Lenders (think banks and NBFCs) use credit scores to evaluate the risk of lending money to consumers.
-The higher your scores, the more likely you are to qualify for loans and credit cards at the most favorable terms, which will save you money.
+The higher your scores, the more likely you are to qualify for study loan in USA and credit cards at the most favorable terms, which will save you money.